The aim of this lesson is to understand personality and individual differences between people. (Equivalent to UK A Level Physical Education)

 Bandura's Social Learning Theory

-Bandura believed that personality is learnt through our experiences, observing those around us and imitating their behaviour.
+Bandura believed that personality is learned through our experiences, observing those around us and imitating their behaviour.

 Lewin's Interactionist Approach